August 31, 2004: Apple launches the iMac G5, a distinctive, white plastic computer that looks a little like the world’s biggest iPod.

 Housed in a 2-inch-thick enclosure reminiscent of Apple’s Cinema Displays, the new all-in-one machine bridges the gap between the pleasing plasticity of the iconic G3 iMac and the minimalist form factor of today’s ultra-slim aluminum Mac desktops.

-Unlike the bulbous iMac G3, which packed all its internals into a bulky cathode ray monitor, or the sunflower-inspired iMac G4, which had its guts built into its base unit, the iMac G5 design compressed everything into a single panel.
+Unlike the bulbous iMac G3, which packed all its internals into a large housing for a bulky cathode ray monitor, or the sunflower-inspired iMac G4, which had its guts built into its base unit, the iMac G5 design compressed everything into a single panel.

 Today, we’re used to Macs incorporating the CPU, motherboard, drives and speakers into the all-in-one computer’s monitor.
 But in 2004, it was something few people had seen before.
 (The package got even more comprehensive the following year, when Apple added an integrated iSight webcam to the final iMac G5 revision.)